Regenerative Livestyle Blog

 • Are you interested in taking care of your property in harmony with nature?

-• Do you want to know how to regenerate your lifestyle property?
+• Do you want to regenerate your lifestyle property or garden without fossil fuels?

-• Do you love living healthy and close to nature?
+• Do you love a healthy natural life?

-• Do you ask yourself what would nature do?
+• Do you ask yourself “what would nature do?”?

-Learn more than you expect with garden guide and regenerative lifestyle practitioner, Florence Micoud, in a relaxed afternoon with the gardener atmosphere in the beautiful inspiring garden she is a grateful guardian of.
+Learn more than you expect with garden guide and regenerative lifestyle practitioner, Florence Micoud, in a relaxed atmosphere in the beautiful inspiring garden she is a grateful kaitiaki / caretaker of.

-Contact me 02102792481 for more info or booking.
-Be in quick, limited space!
+Contact Florence 02102792481 for more info or booking.

 Details of the sessions